 So take the time to read about the insurance product in the explanatory document the dealer is required to give you, and compare it with other products and prices offered elsewhere.

 Did you know?

 According to the Annual Report on Financial Institutions published by the AMF, you can expect to pay more for replacement insurance when you deal with a damage insurance agent or damage insurance broker or an insurance firm that offers its products online.End of the insight

 4- You have the right to change your mind

 You can change your mind anytime in the 10 days after you purchase your insurance.
 To cancel your contract, you must notify the insurer by registered mail using the Notice of rescission in the explanatory document the dealer has given you.

 If you cancel within the 10-day period, you will not have to pay any costs or penalties and will be refunded any premiums you’ve already paid.
-If the cost of the insurance is included in the car loan, the refund could be used to decrease the amount of your loan, which could result in a reduction in the number of payments you are required to make.
+If the cost of the insurance is included in the car loan, the refund could be used to decrease the amount of your loan, in which case, the amount of your monthly payments would most likely not decrease.
+Instead, the number of payments would be reduced, thereby shortening the repayment period.